Lotfullah21/api/rest_api/documents/http-https/URL.md

 | **Syntax**          | Starts with `?` followed by `key=value` pairs separated by `&`.           | `key=value` pairs.
 Each parameter is separated by `&`.                         | Typically part of the path structure with no special symbols.               |
 | **Use Cases**       | Used for filtering, sorting, pagination, or search terms.                 | Filters, sorting options, pagination values (e.g., `page=2`), etc.             | Used for resource identification like `/users/{id}` or `/products/{id}`.    |
 | **Example**         | `?category=fruits&sort=price`                                             | `category=fruits`, `sort=price`                                                | `/products/456`, `/users/123`                                               |

+### Note:

+`query parameters` for optional filters or settings and `path parameters` for identifying specific resources

 # Body parameter